Rules of UMLMUN

 Closure of Debate

-After a resolution has been debated, a motion can be made to close debate.
-After the motion is made, the chair will ask for two speakers for and two speakers against closing debate on the resolution, with a speaking time of one minute.
+After a topic has been debated, a motion can be made to close debate.
+After the motion is made, the chair will ask for two speakers for and two speakers against closing debate on the topic, with a speaking time of one minute.
 A simple majority is required to close debate, if the motion passes, the committee moves immediately into voting procedure on any resolutions that have not yet been voted on by the committee. resolutions will be voted on in the order they were received by the chair.

 - The vote will be a placard vote, requiring a simple majority to pass.